ambreen2006/book_recommendations/README.md

 ### Overview & Problem Statement

-This project is my submission for the Udacity Data Scientist NanoDegree Program.
-The most important reason why I choose to work on a book recommender system is that I'm a passionate reader and although there are several solutions out there, the inherent nature of recommendation's viability being dependent on a person's idiosyncrasies, opens up this area to creative solutions from plethora of different approaches and point of views.
+This project is my submission for the [Udacity Data Scientist NanoDegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+The most important reason why I chose to work on a book recommender system is that I'm a passionate reader and although there are several solutions out there, the inherent nature of recommendation's viability being dependent on a person's idiosyncrasies, opens up this area to creative solutions from plethora of different approaches and point of views.